WSET Level Three Course

 With Level Three's strong emphasis on analytical tasting (a necessary skill to successfully pass the tasting portion of the final exam), we want to give you as broad an experience as possible.
 For this reason, we add an additional tasting perspective to the course with a second instructor.
 For the course in Miami Fine Vintage founder James Cluer, MW joins me the classroom, and in Chicago, Master of Wine candidate Lynn Coulthard contributes her tasting expertise.
 You can read more about my background in wine and food on the About Me page.

 James Cluer, MW, is, as that post-nominal indicates, a Master of Wine as well as the founder of Fine Vintage, Ltd. With his extensive background in the wine industry, James brings an international perspective to his teaching.
 He is in great demand as a vineyard and winery consultant and, as a speaker, he is blessed with an easy-going manner that makes even the most technical information approachable.
 James has 22 years of experience in the wine trade, having worked at wineries in Bordeaux, Australia, Napa Valley and the Okanagan Valley in British Columbia.
 Today, he is the general manager of two wineries, leads tours to many of the world's great wine regions and teaches whenever he has a spare moment!
-We are particularly happy to have James joining me for part of the Level Three course in Miami - he has an ebullient and enthusiastic tasting style you are sure to appreciate.
+We are particularly happy to have James joining me for part of the Level Three course in both Chicago and Miami - he has an ebullient and enthusiastic style in both teaching and tasting you are sure to appreciate.

 Lynn Coulthard joins the team for the Chicago class.
 Lynn is a longtime educator now in the final year of her Master of Wine studies.
 Lynn is also is a Certified Sommelier and is recognized as a Spanish Wine Educator by the Wine Academy of Spain.
 With the study of spirits being a secondary passion Lynn is also a Certified Spirits Specialist through the North American Society of Wine Educators.
 Lynn has worked in the hospitality and wine retail industries for over 20 years.
 Her wide range of experience includes over 6 years of Food and Beverage Management with Four Seasons Hotels as well as managing several restaurants and wine retail outlets.
 In the classroom, Lynn is both fun and funny and has a wonderfully keen palate to help coach you for the tasting exam.